 - Filter the Internet across multiple WiFi hotspots.

 - Manage access points through a single web-based administration panel.

 - Schedule and run reports on demand with real time-views of Internet activity and extensive drill down reporting.

 - Integrate the solution into existing security and monitoring systems.

-Try WebTitan Cloud for WiFi Free for Thirty Days
+Try WebTitan Cloud for WiFi Free for Fourteen Days

 Throughout your trial period, you will have access to industry leading customer and technical support; and, if you subsequently decide to continue using WebTitan Cloud for WiFi, we offer a choice of flexible and competitive pricing bands.
 Contact us today with any questions you have about content filtering for schools or to start you free trial of WebTitan Cloud for WiFi.